Tuxedo, Winnipeg

-Tuxedo is a residential suburb of Winnipeg, Manitoba.
-Located about 7 kilometres (4.5 miles) southwest of downtown Winnipeg, Tuxedo borders the Assiniboine River and Assiniboine Park on the north, Shaftesbury Boulevard on the west, Route 90 on the East and McGillvary Boulevard on the South.
-Before 1972, the community was incorporated as the Town of Tuxedo.
-Tuxedo is part of the city ward of Charleswood-Tuxedo-Westwood, and also belongs to the provincial electoral district of Tuxedo, and the federal electoral district of Winnipeg South Centre.
+Tuxedo is a residential suburb of Winnipeg, Manitoba about 7 km southwest of downtown Winnipeg.
+It borders the Assiniboine River and Assiniboine Park to its north, Shaftesbury Boulevard to its west, Route 90 to its east, and McGillivray Boulevard to its south.
+Before 1972, the community was incorporated as the "Town of Tuxedo".
+Tuxedo is part of the city ward of Charleswood-Tuxedo-Westwood.
+It also belongs to the provincial electoral district of Tuxedo and the federal electoral district of Winnipeg South Centre.

 Etymology

 Tuxedo was named after Tuxedo Park, a village in Orange County, New York.

 History

-Tuxedo began when land was purchased by a group of businessmen between 1903 and 1910 to establish a planned "exclusive residential-only suburban enclave."
-Between 1903 and 1905, the Tuxedo Park Company Limited, directed by Winnipeg-based real estate agent Frederick W. Heubach on behalf of American investors Frederick E. Kenaston, E. C. Warner, and Walter D. Douglas, began to purchase land in this area for residential development.
-The company acquired farmland owned by Mary and Archibald Wright, which along with several smaller land purchases, brought the total area to about 1,200 hectares (3,000 acres).
-To transform the native scrub vegetation into what Heubach envisioned as a “Suburb Beautiful,” he hired architect and engineer Rickson A. Outhet of New York City to create an appropriate plan.
+Tuxedo was founded when land was purchased by a group of businessmen between 1903 and 1910 to establish a planned "exclusive residential-only suburban enclave."
+From 1903 to 1905, the Tuxedo Park Company Limited, directed by Winnipeg-based real estate agent Frederick W. Heubach on behalf of American investors Frederick E. Kenaston, E. C. Warner, and Walter D. Douglas, began to purchase land for residential development.
+The company acquired farmland owned by Mary and Archibald Wright, along with several smaller land purchases, bringing the total area to about 1,200 hectares (3,000 acres).
+To transform the native scrub vegetation into what Heubach envisioned as a "Suburb Beautiful", Heubach hired Rickson A. Outhet, an architect and engineer out of New York City, to create an appropriate plan.
 The Outhet plan was never implemented.

-In 1910, after acquiring additional land, Heubach and associates created the South Winnipeg Company, which absorbed the Tuxedo Park Company, and hired American landscape architects Olmsted Brothers to plan the subdivision.
-Their plan included a site intended for the University of Manitoba, which at the time was located in downtown Winnipeg.
-Development of the area was delayed for a variety of reasons, but investors continued to support the venture and several companies were created to manage land transactions and investments: Tuxedo (Winnipeg) Syndicate Limited, South Winnipeg Limited (later South Winnipeg 1923 Limited), Norwood (Winnipeg) Syndicate Limited, Warner Land Company, Tuxedo Estates Limited, Kenaston Realty Company, University Estates Limited, Assiniboine Estates Limited, Assiniboine Investments Limited, South Assiniboine Estates Limited, West Rydal Limited, and The Canadian Agency.
+In 1910, after acquiring additional land, Heubach and his associates formed the South Winnipeg Company, which absorbed the Tuxedo Park Company, and commissioned American landscape architects Olmsted Brothers to plan the subdivision.
+Their plan included a site intended for the University of Manitoba, then located in downtown Winnipeg.

+Although development of the area was delayed for a variety of reasons investors continued to support the venture and several companies were created to manage land transactions and investments: Tuxedo (Winnipeg) Syndicate Limited, South Winnipeg Limited (later South Winnipeg 1923 Limited), Norwood (Winnipeg) Syndicate Limited, Warner Land Company, Tuxedo Estates Limited, Kenaston Realty Company, University Estates Limited, Assiniboine Estates Limited, Assiniboine Investments Limited, South Assiniboine Estates Limited, West Rydal Limited, and The Canadian Agency.

 The Town of Tuxedo was formally incorporated on 24 January 1913, with Heubach as its first mayor and a four-member council.
 Other mayors included David R. Finkelstein (served 1915–1951), Cecil A. R. Lamont (1952–1961), and Clive K. Tallin (1961–1971).
-The Town had its own police department, fire department, and recreation commission, and was part of a health unit including St. James, Assiniboia, St. Vital, Fort Garry, and Charleswood.
+The town had its own police department, fire department, and recreation commission, and was part of a health unit including St. James, Assiniboia, St. Vital, Fort Garry, and Charleswood.
 There were three public schools in the town, managed by the Assiniboine South School Division No. 3, including Tuxedo School No. 1709, opened in 1927.
-Also in the late 1920s Heubach Park was created, which was a purely residential subdivision within Tuxedo.
+Also in the late 1920s, Heubach Park was established, a purely residential subdivision within Tuxedo.